 The Arctic on Film

 But what about the other end of the world?
 The vast snow plains of Antarctica are virtually impossible to traverse without years of planning, not to mention the cost.
 Fortunately, Lapland has 20,000 lakes, most of which freeze over in the winter, offering a flat, snow-covered surface indistinguishable from the bottom of the world.
-(Throw in a few CGI penguins and you’re golden.)
+(Throw in a few CGI penguins and you’re all set.)

 Snow isn’t everything

-Enontekiö is also a great place to shoot “Norway” without the expenses normally associated with it.
+The panhandle is also a great place to shoot “Norway” without the expenses normally associated with it.
 And the northern end of the Scandinavian mountain range rises just over the border, offering verisimilitude.

 Infrastructure and Support Services

-And thanks to Lapland’s prominence and preference among filmmakers, there are dozens of support service companies, ranging from the luxuries and full-service conveniences to light and camera equipment rentals to full film crews.
+And thanks to Lapland’s prominence and preference among filmmakers, there are dozens of support service companies, ranging from luxuries and full-service conveniences to light and camera equipment rentals to full film crews.